History of entheogenic drugs: 20th century

-In 1912 Merck laboratories sintetized the drug 3,4-Methylenedioxymethamphetamine (MDMA), currently known as ecstasy, It was used to enhance psychotherapy beginning in the 1970s and became popular as a street drug in the 1980s.
+In 1912 Merck laboratories synthesized the drug 3,4-Methylenedioxymethamphetamine (MDMA), currently known as ecstasy, It was used to enhance psychotherapy beginning in the 1970s and became popular as a street drug in the 1980s.

 In 1928 Heinrich Klüver was the first to systematically study its psychological effects in a small book called Mescal and Mechanisms of Hallucinations.
 The book stated that the drug could be used to research the unconscious mind.
 He coined the term "cobweb figure" in the 1920s to describe one of the four form constant geometric visual hallucinations experienced in the early stage of a mescaline trip: "Colored threads running together in a revolving center, the whole similar to a cobweb".
 The other three are the chessboard design, tunnel, and spiral.
 Klüver wrote that "many 'atypical' visions are upon close inspection nothing but variations of these form-constants."

 In 1953 Aldous Huxley published The Doors of Perception, in it elaborates on his psychedelic experience under the influence of mescaline in May 1953.
 Huxley recalls the insights he experienced, ranging from the "purely aesthetic" to "sacramental vision".